-How to Prove Illegal Discrimination
+How To Prove Illegal Discrimination

 Let's jump back to the lawyer's office.
 Say Sam makes it past the first challenge.
-The second is proving intentional discrimination.
-You can use two different types of evidence to prove intent: direct evidence and circumstantial evidence.
+The second challenge is proving intentional discrimination.
+You can use two types of evidence to prove intent: direct evidence and circumstantial evidence.
 Direct evidence is evidence that tends to prove a fact without the need to draw an inference.
 Circumstantial evidence doesn't prove a fact unless you draw an inference.
 Both can be equally powerful in court.

 Let's see how this works.
 Say you see some guy named Clyde shoot someone else.
 You could tell a jury in court what you saw.
 Your testimony is direct evidence that Clyde killed someone.
 In contrast, say you walked into the room and saw Clyde standing over a body with a smoking gun in his hand.
 You could tell the jury what you saw, and the jury could infer from the smoking gun and Clyde's standing over the body with the gun in his hand that Clyde shot the other person.
 That is circumstantial evidence.